buzden/deptycheck/docs/source/explanation/derivation/tbd.rst

 .. todo:: tuning of generators combinators

+.. todo:: support of external generators from the context of derivation, not from the context of generation

 .. todo:: getting rid of fuel pattern

 .. todo:: wider class of data structures which are supporrted for automatic derivation